keboola/developers-docs/extend/docker/images.md

 ## Base images

-Keboola Base Images are Docker images which serve as a base for applications written in a specific programming language.
+We highly encourage you to use Keboola Base Images as the base for your docker images, unless you have some special requirements.
 They have no entrypoint and they do not contain any application logic.
 Both of these things are up to you to implement.
-We highly encourage you to use these images as the base for your docker images, unless you have some special requirements.

 - base